Lie triple 2-algebras: A new cohomology theory for Lie triple algebras

 For example, given a Lie triple algebra $T$, there is a natural {\bf adjoint representation} on itself.
 The corresponding representation maps $D(x_1,x_2)$, $\theta(x_1,x_2)$, $\rho(x_1)$ are given by

 Next we revisit the Yamaguti's cohomology for Lie triple algebras.

 Let $V$ be a representation of Lie triple algebra $T$.
-Let us define the cohomology groups of $T$ with coefficients in $V$.
-Let $f:T\times\cdots \times T\to V$ be $n$-linear maps of $T$ into $V$ such that the following conditions are satisfied:
+We are going to define the cohomology groups of $T$ with coefficients in $V$.
+Let $f:T\times\cdots \times T\to V$ be multilinear maps of $T$ into $V$ such that the following conditions are satisfied:

-The vector space spanned by such linear maps is called an $n$-cochain of $T$, which is denoted by $C^n(T,V)$ for $n\geq 1$.
+The vector space spanned by such multilinear maps is called an cochain of $T$, which is denoted by $C^n(T,V)$ for $n\geq 1$.